djameledin/your-desktop/README.md

 ## Preparing it in the repository
 First, create a new workflow (Simple workflow) in your GitHub repository, and install or copy the workflow code (windows.yml) into a workflow file in your repository.

-Make sure you have added your Tailscale auth key as a repository secret named TAILSCALE_AUTH_KEY from Settings > Secrets > New repository secret.
+Make sure you have added your Tailscale auth key as a repository secret named TAILSCALE_AUTHKEY from Settings > Secrets > New repository secret.

 ## Restrictions